quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part93_13.6_Code_Listi.md

 ---
 #### Bisection Interval Setup
-Background context: The script sets up the initial conditions and intervals for the bisection search to find the correct energy levels where the wave functions match at \( x = 0 \).
+Background context: The script sets up the initial conditions and intervals for the bisection search to find the correct energy levels where the wave functions match at $x = 0$.

 :p What are the `uL` and `uR` arrays used for in the script?
 ??x
 The `uL` and `uR` arrays store the values of the left and right wave functions, respectively.
-These are essential for applying the bisection method to find where these wave functions match at \( x = 0 \).
+These are essential for applying the bisection method to find where these wave functions match at $x = 0$.

 Code Example:
 ```python